drcarenhan/drcarenhan.github.io/index.md

 ### News (recent outstanding news)
-*  Two of our papers are accepted AAAI 2025 (Dec.
+*  Two of our papers are accepted at AAAI 2025 (Dec.
 2024)
 *   We organise a Workshop on Document Understanding and Intelligence at AAAI 2025 (Oct.
 2024)
 *   Our paper is accepted at Neural Computing and Applications (h index 135, Q1) (Sep.
 2024)
 *   Two of our papers are accepted at CIKM 2024 (Jul.
 2024)